root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

    <img src="/assets/images/setup-eclipse-ide-with-cern-root.jpg" alt="Eclipse IDE dependencies" style="width: 60%" width="1600" height="749" />
 </p>

 > **NOTE:** originally this post outlined a setup of a ROOT-based project in Eclipse IDE based on the [Eclipse CDT4 CMake generator](https://cmake.org/cmake/help/latest/generator/Eclipse%20CDT4.html) functionality.
 However, [CMake4eclipse](https://github.com/15knots/cmake4eclipse) plugin provides a better integration of ROOT-based projects in Eclipse.
-Therefore post is updated in Aug 2022 to demonstrate the new approach.
+Therefore post is updated in September 2022 to demonstrate the new approach.
 Former notes can be found [here](https://github.com/petrstepanov/root-eclipse/blob/main/md/root-post-cmake-generator.md).

 ROOT framework is written in C++, a language with complete manual control over the memory.
 Therefore, development and execution of your ROOT script (or Geant4 program) may sometimes lead to a crash providing minimal information in the stack trace.
 ROOT framework does not provide out-of-the-box solutions for debugging scripts.
 Hence, a question about debugging ROOT scripts now and then arises in the ROOT community.